 Our abdominal (abs) muscles are the ones that give you those six-packs and work mostly by flexing your spine.

 Then come your core covered not just the abs muscles, but also the lower back such as the glutes and the pelvis.
 When all these core muscles work together, they will stabilize your spine.

 Not only do you want to work hard on your abs for that six-pack but also the core muscles together.

 What Are The Possible Signs Of A Weak Core?

 The muscles in your abdominals, obliques (hips), glutes, and lower back are contributing to your overall tough core.

 If any of these muscles are not been taken care of properly and experiencing weakness, watch out for these signs of a possible weak core.

 1. Poor posture is a clear sign of a weak core, unable to support the head, ribcage, and shoulders properly.
 This will lead to slouching or slumping when standing or sitting, and eventually back pain issues.

 3. Digestion issues.
-If you have a poor slouched posture, it can give more pressure to your abdominal muscles causing heartburn in the stomach.
+If you have a poor slouched posture, it can give more pressure on your abdominal muscles causing heartburn in the stomach.

 4. Take note if you are experiencing weakness in your legs and arms, this could be another sign of a weak core.
 You are unable to keep your balance (whether it is standing, walking, twisting, or bending) as your body especially the spine is out of proper alignment.